How tile uncoupling membranes work

 There are many ancient tile installations still around today and they were installed without the cement technology that we have.
 How did they do it?
 According to Schluter, the old Europeans would have a layer of sand that separated the substrate (the ground) from the tile.
 They (Schluter) claims that this sand layer acted to uncouple the tile from the ground.

 Even today, in older homes, you may be familiar with the mud beds with chicken wire that are underneath tile floors.
 This again is a sand layer separating the tile from the substrate.

 Nowadays we have thinset that bonds the tile directly to a concrete floor.
-Since concrete expands and contracts at a different rates than the tile this can result in stresses on the tile installation and can lead to cracking.
+Since concrete expands and contracts at a different rate than the tile this can result in stresses on the tile installation and can lead to cracking.
 So although today’s thinsets have more flexibility they still are no substitute for the uncoupling layers of old.

 Enter modern day uncoupling membranes

 Uncoupling membranes, such as Ditra, work to let the tile layer move independently of the substrate.
-It’s much thinner than a two inch mud bed.
+It’s much thinner than a two-inch mud bed.
 Look at this Youtube video of Ditra in action:

 Four interesting facts about Ditra

 The waffles work like dovetails so when the thinset dries it’s stuck inside the cavity.
 On the underneath side, there is a fleece that is bonded to the Ditra mat.
 As a result, thinset embeds itself into the fleece layer.
 So Ditra doesn’t adhere to either the tile or the substrate but is mechanically fastened to both.